Oriental Poppies provide a cheerful display of huge, satiny flowers in late Spring and early Summer.

-They form low a low mound of coarse, hairy leaves, and usually go dormant, disappearing completely by late summer.
+They form low a low mound of coarse, hairy leaves, and usually go dormant, disappearing completely by late Summer.
 This selection features frilly, raspberry pink, cup-shaped flowers splotched with black.
-Because they disappear in summer, plant something beside Oriental Poppies that will get bushy later in the season.
+Because they disappear in Summer, plant something next to the Oriental Poppies that will get bushy later in the season when it goes dormant.

 Divide in August/September.

 Excellent for cutting, when picked just as the buds open.

 Hardiness zone: 3-9

 Sun Exposure: Full Sun

 Soil Moisture: Average or Moist

 Resistant for: Rabbit and Deer